miracuse/miracuse.github.io/class_mechanics.md

 ### <span style="color:#d28445">Soldier</span>

-Soldiers can provoke or intimidate enemies during skirmishes using **<span style="color:#d28445">Bravery</span>**.

-* **Provoke:** Incite an enemy to attack you, disregarding others.
-* **Intimidate:** Scare off an enemy, forcing them to retreat or create distance.
+Soldiers have a number of Fortune Points equal to their **<span style="color:#d28445">Bravery</span>**.
+Fortune Points can be used to reroll any action the Soldier takes.

+* Fortune Points can only be used once per roll
+* Fortune Points recover after resting to a maximum of the Soldier's Bravery
+* Several Soldier Kits augment Fortune Points by offering more methods to acquire points besides rest

 ### <span style="color:#953553">Mage</span>

-Magescan combine their Kits to produce stronger and more complex effects.
+Mages can combine their Kits to produce stronger and more complex effects.

 The user chooses two spirits, describes an effect they want to achieve, and rolls **<span style="color:#953553">Aura</span>** to see how well it goes.
-Using Kits in this fashion is called spellcasting, and causes the user to mark one Mental box.
+Using Kits in this fashion is called spellcasting, and requires the user to mark one Mental Health box.

 | Spell           | Description                                                                                           |
 | --------------- | ----------------------------------------------------------------------------------------------------- |